 How Would You Define Cruelty-Free?

-Since there’s no industry standard for what it means for a brand to be “cruelty-free,” every consumer, blogger, resource, organization, and company is going to have their own definition.
+Since there’s no industry standard for what it means for a brand to be “cruelty-free,” every customer, blogger, resource, organization, and company is going to have their own definition.

-It’s almost impossible to universally draw the same conclusions about whether a brand qualifies as being “cruelty-free” while making everyone happy.
-Instead, we should focus on doing what we personally feel is right.
+It’s nearly impossible for us to all agree whether a brand qualifies as being “cruelty-free” by our own definitions while making everyone happy.
+Instead, you should focus on doing what you personally feel is right.
+You do you, girl.

 I can’t tell you which cruelty-free list is better over others because I have no authority or right to say so.
 It’s ultimately up to you.